 Existential Sex Therapy

 There are moments in life when sexuality feels distant from who you are.
 Desire fades.
 Pleasure becomes something you think about rather than something you feel.
 Intimacy may bring questions you never expected.
+Relationship patterns may be realized, but misunderstood.
 When the inner experience of sexuality begins to shift, many people start to wonder what has changed inside them.
 That wondering is often where existential sex therapy begins.

 A Place to Turn Toward Yourself

-My practice is a place to slow down and turn inward.
+Liaison. takes an atelier approach, devoted to slowing down and turning inward, without hurry.
 I work with individuals who sense that their relationship to sexuality contains history, questions or layered meaning that is difficult to name.
 Sometimes the concern arrives as diminished desire.
 Sometimes it shows up as intrusive memories that surface during intimacy or a quiet uncertainty about who you are in your sexual self.
 Sometimes it arrives as repetitive relationship patterns and dynamics.
 People often reach out when they feel drawn to a space that can hold sexuality with depth rather than urgency.

 Many people choose existential sex therapy when they want a space that honors meaning rather than performance.

-My name is Genevieve Marcel, Existential Sex Therapist.
+My name is Dr. Genevieve Marcel, Existential Sex Therapist.

 Sitting With What Feels Unsayable

-My earliest clinical work brought me into rooms where people were confronting the parts of life that reshape who they are.
+My earliest clinical work began in medical settings, over two decades ago, in rooms where people were confronting the parts of life that quietly reshape who they are.
 I sat with individuals whose bodies held stories that words had not yet found.
-That experience taught me to listen beneath language, to remain steady when feelings tighten or go quiet and to be comfortable sitting in discomfort because that is often where transitional work begins, where change takes root and where something in you quietly starts to shift.
+That work taught me to listen beneath language, to remain steady when feelings tighten or go quiet, and to sit comfortably with discomfort, because it is often there that transitional work begins and something begins to shift.

 What Shapes Sexuality

-Becoming who you are & living your authenticity is often less about discovery and more about slowly allowing what has always been true, often in moments that may not immediately look like change from the outside.
+Becoming who you are is often less about discovery than about allowing what has long been present to come into view, gradually and without force, sometimes in ways that do not immediately resemble change from the outside.

 When the Self Has Been Performed